inf112-v20/factoryRobots/Deliverables/ManualTests2.md

 5. Switch map arrows
  - Expect: Has no functionality yet, therefore nothing should happen.
  - Actual: Nothing happened.

+6. How to play
+ - Expect: When "How to play" is clicked, it will bring the user to the guide screen.
+ - Actual: The user was brought to the guide screen.

+7. Credits
+ - Expect: When "Credits" is clicked, it will bring the user to the credits screen.
+ - Actual: The user was brought to the guide screen.

+8. Join game
+ - Expect: When "join game" is clicked, it will show the user a player name and ip address bar.
+ - Actual: The user was shown a player name and ip address bar.

 All tests passed